The Agents page in PushMetrics, listing every agent in the workspace

 Max session cost (USD)

-A single conversation will stop on its own once it hits this dollar amount.
-Stops one bad question from running up a big bill.
-Leave empty for no limit.
+If a single chat hits this dollar amount, the agent stops.
+Stops one bad prompt from running up a real bill.
+Leave it blank for no limit.

 Max 30-day agent cost (USD)